 Climate change is for real.
 The changes in global temperature and weather patterns seen today are caused by human activity.
 They are happening much faster than the natural climate variations of the past.
-World over, industries have started recognising this and are making the switch towards sustainable means of doing business and adopting technology with less environmental impact.
+World over, industries have started recognizing this and are making the switch towards sustainable means of doing business and adopting technology with less environmental impact.

 Responding to the problem, therefore, auto users around the world are, speedily, replacing internal combustion engine-powered vehicles with Electric Vehicles (EVs), which generate no pollutant.
 Like dry season wild fire, the revolution is moving with speed.